ringtack/snowcast/Design_Checkoff.md

-In the future, I'm considering swapping from a single `server_mtx` to a dynamic array of `pthread_mutex_t station_mtxs[num_stations]`; this way, we have a finer-grained locking scheme that'll allow more threads to modify
+In the future, I'm considering swapping from a single `server_mtx` to a dynamic array of `pthread_mutex_t station_mtxs[num_stations]`; this way, we have a finer-grained locking scheme that'll allow more threads to modify stations' client lists at once.

 - **[Question]**: Does either implementation actually prevent data races?
 To my understanding, access to each station's client lists is synchronized, but it's also a rather naive and